Foot Sprain

 Self-care:

 - Rest your foot.
 Limit movement in your sprained foot for the first 2 to 3 days.
-You might need crutches to take weight off your injured foot as it heals.
+You may need crutches to take weight off your injured foot as it heals.
 Use crutches as directed.

 - Compress your foot.
 You may need to use tape or an elastic bandage to support your foot if you have a mild sprain.
 You may need a splint on your foot for support if your sprain is severe.
 Wear your splint for as many days as directed.